The Queen’s Chapel of the Savoy

 The Queen’s Chapel of the Savoy has a long association with the Duchy of Lancaster.

-The Chapel is the last surviving building of a hospital founded by Henry VII for homeless people in 1512.
+The Chapel is the last surviving building of a hospital founded by Henry VII for homeless people, the construction of which was completed in 1512 a few years after his death.
 It stands on the area of London known as the Savoy.

 The Chapel belongs to Her Majesty The Queen in Her Right as Duke of Lancaster.
 It is a ‘free’ chapel or ‘peculiar’ not falling within any bishop’s jurisdiction, but remaining firmly within the Church of England.

 The Chapel remains an important part of the Savoy Estate, the Duchy of Lancaster’s principal London land holding.
 It continues to provide spiritual service to the community, as it has done for nearly 500 years.

 The Queen’s Chapel of the Savoy is also the chapel of the Royal Victorian Order, an Order of Chivalry within the Sovereign’s personal gift.
 By The Queen’s appointment, the present Chaplain is also Chaplain of the Order.